Chairman, Company Secretary

 Mark holds the following qualifications: Bachelor of Arts (University of Sydney), Chairman, The Mark Moran Group.

-Sarah’s qualifications are as follows: Bachelor of Laws, Bachelor of Arts.
+Sarah’s qualifications are as follows: Bachelor of Arts and Law.

 Rick has been a board member of POWHF for seven years.
 He has a good knowledge of the health system as he has been a patient of the hospital and offers his legal expertise.
 Rick founded a cycling event called Ride for Life that ran for ten years and raised funds for UNSW Cancer Survivor Centre to fund a research fellowship to assist people surviving cancer.
 Through his law firm ChristieLaw, Rick specialises in wills & estates, property law and small business law.